 - Phone: (760) 878-2121

-So that was the strategy I used for my John Muir Trail resupply.
-It’s important to note that different paces may require a different plan and there is no right or wrong way to do it, as long as you have enough food.
+This was the strategy I used for my John Muir Trail resupply.
+It’s important to note that different paces may require a different plan.
+There is no right or wrong way to do it, as long as you have enough food.
 Elizabeth Wenk’s paperback guide to the John Muir Trail also has some helpful information about resupply as well as maps.
-Hopefully these details in this post give you a better understanding of the resupply process, and now you can customize this plan for your own hike.
+Hopefully, these details give you a better understanding of the resupply process as you customize a plan for your hike.